BrunoC-L/PacketGen/README.md

 ## Possible extentions

-- Generating a single header with the client version of the dispatcher for non-client-server application use cases.
 - Calculating the size of a packet before streaming it, allowing for allocating precisely the required array size.